AlureonTheVirus/GroupMeCommunityDocs/docs/index.md

 ### Why this project?

-- **Up-to-Date:** The official documentation is often outdated.
+- **Up-to-Date:** The official documentation is extremely outdated.
 We strive to keep our docs current with the latest API changes.
 - **Community-Powered:** Anyone can contribute!
 If you find an error or a missing endpoint, you can help improve the docs for everyone.
-- **Rich Examples:** We provide practical code samples and detailed model schemas to make development easier.
+- **Rich Examples:** These docs are here to provide practical code samples and way more detail than the official docs ever did make development easier.
+- **High Coverage:** These docs cover nearly all endpoints, including those not documented by GroupMe.

 Ready to dive in?
-Check out the **Get Started** guide or browse the **API Endpoints**.
+Check out the [**API Reference**]() guide or browse the provided [**Examples**]().